-Similar to legal custody, Massachusetts law breaks physical custody into two categories, sole physical custody and shared physical custody.
-For many going through a divorce or paternity case, physical custody is the most important issue.
-Physical custody is the issue which determines where the child is and when.
-The issue, like all issues in the case, will either be resolved by agreement or by the judge at trial.
+Child custody is one of the most emotional issues in a divorce or family law case.
+Similar to legal custody, Massachusetts law breaks physical custody into two categories.
+The first is sole physical custody.
+The second is shared physical custody.
+For many going through a divorce or custody case, physical custody is the most important issue.
+Physical custody determines where the child is and when.
+The issue is subject to the judge’s broad discretion.
+So, a skilled lawyer must develop a thoughtful strategy.
+Like all issues in the case, the parties will either agree about physical custody or the judge will make a decision at trial.
 Either way, the parties must each develop a proposed physical custody plan, sometimes referred to as a parenting plan.

-If the case does go to trial, the judge will review the proposals of each party and will either adopt one of the proposals or develop a third option, often taking from each of the two proposals.
-Ultimately, either you will come to an agreement with the other parent or the court will make a determination and, regardless of how it happens, the determination should be based on the best interests of the child.
+If the case goes to trial, the judge will review each party and/or lawyer’s proposal.
+Then, the judge will either adopt one of the proposals or develop a third option, often taking from each of the two proposals.
+Ultimately, either you will come to an agreement with the other parent or the court will make a determination.
+Regardless of how it happens, the determination should be based on the best interests of the child.
 The natural issue then is that each parent tends to have a different, conflicting idea as to what is in the child’s best interest.

-The debate between the parties and, if necessary, the testimony and evidence before the court, naturally tend to raise stress levels of each party.
+During child custody cases, it is natural for the stress levels of each party to rise.
+Stress may be high because of a debate between the parties.
+Further, the testimony and evidence before the court, if necessary, may lead to increased tension.
 A parent’s feeling of what is best for a child is a very subjective thing.
 There may have been many instances of disagreement of what’s best for a child while the relationship was still intact.
 Now the debate goes on within the scope of what may be a contentious, emotional litigation.

-One of the most difficult challenges for the professionals involved in a custody dispute is that the parties have an incredibly deeper understanding of the details of the parenting of the child then the professionals or the judge ever will.
-It is simply not possible for the professionals or the judge to have the same depth of understanding because of the short window of time they will be involved in your case.
-It is the lawyer’s job to boil down the facts to those the judge will consider in making his or her determination.
-The best divorce lawyers focus clients on what’s most important day one of the representation, setting forth a litigation and general strategy on how to maximize the likelihood of obtaining an optimal result.
+One of the most difficult challenges for professionals involved in a child custody dispute is that the parties have an incredibly deeper understanding of the details of the parenting of the child than the professionals or the judge ever will.
+Because professionals or the judge are involved in your case for only a short window, it’s simply not possible for them to have the same depth of understanding.
+It’s the lawyer’s job to boil down the facts to those the judge will consider in making his or her determination.
+The best divorce lawyers focus clients on what’s most important on day one of the representation, setting forth a litigation and general strategy on how to maximize the likelihood of obtaining an optimal result.